Maricely González

-Maricely del Carmen González Pomares (born 28 February 1988 in Panama City, Panama) is a Panamanian model and beauty pageant titleholder.
+Maricely del Carmen González Pomares (born 28 February 1988) is a Panamanian model and beauty pageant titleholder.
 She was the winner of the Miss Panama World 2012 title on 30 March 2012 for the Miss World 2012 contest.

 Participation in contests

 She participated in the competition for TV Nuestra Belleza Latina 2010 Univision where she managed to enter the group of 20.

 In 2010, she participated in the Miss Tourism International 2010 in Malaysia.
 She ranked among the (top 20) semi-finalists.

 Miss Panamá 2012

 At the end of the Miss Panamá 2012 she also received awards including Miss Photogenic and Best National Costume.

 González is 5 ft 8 in (1.73 m) tall, and she represented the state of Bocas del Toro.

 Miss World 2012

 She represented Panama in the 62nd Miss World pageant, which was held in Ordos, Inner Mongolia, China on 18 August 2012.
 She placed among the top 30 finalists, after having placed in the top 10 of the Miss World Talent fast track.